Hartwick College

 Hartwick College is a private liberal arts college in Oneonta, New York.
 The institution's origin is rooted in the founding of Hartwick Seminary in 1797 through the will of John Christopher Hartwick.
-In 1927, the Seminary moved to expand into a four-year college and was offered land by the city of Oneonta to move to its current location.
-The college has 1,200 undergraduate students from 30 states and 22 countries, 187 faculty members, and a student-faculty ratio of 11:1.
+In 1927, the seminary became a four-year college and moved to its current location.
+The college has 1,103 undergraduate students from 30 states and 22 countries, 187 faculty members, and a student-faculty ratio of 11:1.